nsrosenqvist/october-plugin_themesplus/README.md

 a service provider and composer support.
 Through the new service provider, anything that can be done with a plugin can now be done with a theme.

-## Note
-Your theme can't use the standard name for the composer vendor directory.
-You'll have to change it in your composer config to "dependencies".

 ## Installation

 * `git clone` to */plugins/nsrosenqvist/themesplus* directory